11.1 Emergency Medical Legal Duties and Scene Priorities

 Legal Duty, Safety, and Aid Priorities

-BPOC Chapter 40 says the Texas peace officer's emergency medical role is to recognize an emergency medical condition, request additional or appropriate resources, and provide emergency lifesaving care pending medical support.
-The official curriculum emphasizes tactical casualty care and CPR/AED rather than turning a patrol officer into an advanced medical provider.
+Basic Peace Officer Course (BPOC) Chapter 40 defines the Texas peace officer's emergency medical role in three verbs: recognize an emergency medical condition, request additional or appropriate resources, and provide emergency lifesaving care pending medical support.
+The curriculum is deliberately narrow — it builds a patrol officer competent in tactical casualty care, cardiopulmonary resuscitation (CPR), and automated external defibrillator (AED) use, not an advanced medical provider.

-Texas legal references give that curriculum a testable frame.
-Code of Criminal Procedure Article 2B.0301 is the duty to request and render aid, and the BPOC objective states that the officer requests emergency medical services and provides first aid or treatment to the extent of skill and training.
-Transportation Code 550.023 adds reasonable assistance duties at traffic crashes, and Civil Practice and Remedies Code 74.152 supplies Good Samaritan protection limits for emergency care.
+Texas statute gives the curriculum a testable legal frame.
+Code of Criminal Procedure Article 2B.0301 is the duty to request and render aid — the officer requests emergency medical services (EMS) and provides first aid or treatment to the extent of skill and training.
+Transportation Code Section 550.023 adds a reasonable-assistance duty at traffic crashes, including carrying or arranging transport of an injured person for medical care when reasonably necessary.

 | Question stem clue | Best exam priority | Source anchor |